Mounting a Windows NTFS partition in Linux

-How to access a Windows XP or Vista NTFS partition from Linux.
+How to access Windows files stored on an NTFS partition from Linux.
 The following tutorial explains how to gain access to a Windows NTFS partition using Linux.
 Reading or accessing NTFS partitions in Linux is important for many reasons.
 Some users repair Windows Operating environments using Linux, while others use a dual boot operating environment and would like to have access to their Windows File system.

 The good news is that this is not a complicated task to accomplish.
 As a matter of fact, for those using a Linux version derived from Debian, (I.E. Ubuntu, Knoppix, etc…) the process can be accomplished in a matter of seconds.